-For those who are unfamiliar with Codenames these are the basic rules.
+For those who are unfamiliar with Codenames, these are the basic rules.
 A five by five grid of cards is set out in the middle of the table and each of these cards displays a word (or a picture).
-One member from each of the two competing teams will be able to see a grid which shows which of the cards on the table are blue, which are red, and which are neutral.
+One member from each of the two competing teams will be able to see a grid that shows which of the cards on the table are blue, which are red, and which are neutral.
 This person is trying to help their teammates determine which cards in the grid are their colour.

-So how is Codenames: Marvel different?
+So How is Codenames: Marvel Different?

 What’s on the Cards?

 Codenames: Marvel is an excellent variant of Codenames for those who love the original game and Marvel.
 The game is perhaps a little less accessible than the base version and is very much designed for Marvel fans to play together.
-If I’m honest, having a theme which all the cards relate to does make it significantly harder to find one-word clues which link a few specific cards, but not also half the cards on the table.
-However, for big Marvel fans this should not prove too much of a problem!
+If I’m honest, having a theme that all the cards relate to does make it significantly harder to find one-word clues which link a few specific cards, but not also half the cards on the table.
+However, for big Marvel fans, this should not prove too much of a problem!

 Editors note: This blog was originally published on November 19th, 2020.
 Updated on February 1st, 2022 to improve the information available.